Wu Zetian: Rise to power

 By early 650, Consort Wu was a concubine of Emperor Gaozong, and she had the title Zhaoyi, the highest ranking concubine of the nine concubines in the second rank.
 Wu progressively gained immeasurable influence over the governance of the empire throughout Emperor Gaozong's reign.
 Over time, she came to control most major decisions made.
 She was regarded as ruthless in her endeavors to grab power, and was believed by traditional historians to have killed her own children.
 This was later proven false, as these rumors seem to have surfaced 400 years after her death.
+(Note: Sources before the Song dynasty, e.g. Old Book of Tang, Tang Huiyao and Tang Shilu, did not mention such suspicions.
+Such suspicions were primarily mentioned in the New Book of Tang and Zizhi Tongjian; in his Zizhi Tongjian Kaoyi, Sima Guang only commented on the record regarding Li Hong.
+He noted that Gaozong's biography in New Book of Tang recorded that Wu "killed the taizi", while Li Hong's biography in the same work recorded that he died via poisoning.
+The Tang Li recorded that Li Hong "did not live to his natural lifespan".
+Both the Tang Shilu and Old Book of Tang did not record that Li Hong was poisoned.
+Sima also claimed that Emperor Suzong's advisor Li Bi told the emperor that "Xiaojing (Li Hong's posthumous name) was poisoned".
+Sima then theorized that the record in New Book of Tang was based on this conversation and the indirect record found in the Tang Li.
+Sima's own opinion was that it was impossible to accurately determine the cause of Li Hong's death.
+But, since people at the time did suspect Wu of poisoning Li Hong, it was necessary to record down these suspicions and pass them on to future generations as suspicions.)
 This was likely due to the belief in ancient China that a woman was not suited to hold the power of the emperor.